The Ultimate Guide to Measuring PR Success

 Sales-enabled PR shortens the sales cycle: Sales-enabled PR creates demand, nurtures leads, and drives revenue by intertwining PR throughout the entire sales cycle.

 How?
-According to Forrester, prospects make an average of 27 touchpoints before they convert (and that number is going up).
-On top of that, we know that B2B buyers spend 70% of their journey doing independent research online and talking with peers before they ever bother to talk to a salesperson.
-In fact, many prospects make their decision before a company is even aware they exist.
+Prospects go through dozens of touchpoints before they convert—in fact, this process can last almost a year.
+At the same time, we also know that B2B buyers spend 70% of their journey doing independent research online and talking with peers before they ever bother to talk to a salesperson.
+In fact, many prospects make their decision before a company is even aware they exist, as 81% of B2B buyers have picked their solution of choice before ever reaching out to a sales rep.

 Related Reading: How PR Shortens the Sales Cycle